 The European Commission has adopted Regulation EU/445/2011 (the ECM Regulation) on a system of certification for ECMs for freight wagons.
 This applies to any ECM for freight wagons to be used on the EU railway network.
 The ECM Regulation is directly applicable in all EU Member States.
 The purpose of the system of certification is to provide evidence that an ECM has established its maintenance system and can meet the requirements set out in the ECM Regulation.

 If I am an ECM for freight wagons, how do I apply for a certificate?

-An ECM responsible for freight wagons can apply to ORR for a certificate.
-The ECM can also apply to a certification body accredited, either by the United Kingdom Accreditation Service (UKAS) or by a National Accreditation Body in another Member State, to carry out this work.
+An ECM responsible for freight wagons can apply to a certification body accredited, either by the United Kingdom Accreditation Service (UKAS) or by a National Accreditation Body in another Member State, to carry out this work.
 A list of certification bodies can be found on ERADIS.

-On 31 May 2018 ORR will cease to be an ECM certification body.
-That means that from that date we will no longer issue any ECM certificates and although previously issued certificates will remain valid, certificate holders will have needed to transfer to a new certification body for ongoing surveillance.
+On 31 May 2018 ORR ceased to be an ECM certification body.
+That means we no longer issue any ECM certificates and although previously issued certificates will remain valid, certificate holders will have needed to transfer to a new certification body for ongoing surveillance.
 Further details are set on in our decision document.